Hrs and Hrs: Composition

 "Hrs and Hrs" is an R&B ballad containing "swoon-worthy, bass-thumping production" by Dylan Graham and Ralph Tiller.
-It finds Muni Love singing about her willingness to do certain things with her loved one for hours.
+It finds Muni Long singing about her willingness to do certain things with her loved one for hours.

 Critical reception

 Elias Leight of Rolling Stone wrote, "There's not much that's dry and bland about Renea's 'Hrs and Hrs', a decadent R&B ballad — shot through with honeyed, high-wire runs, acrobatic ad-libs, and references to three different kinds of showers (champagne, thunder, traditional) — that went viral over the holidays."

 Remix

-The official remix of the song features American singer August Alsina, and was released on December 29, 2021.
+A remix of the song featuring American singer August Alsina was released in 2021.
+Another remix featuring American singer Usher was released in 2023.

 Commercial performance

 "Hrs and Hrs" debuted at number 83 on the Billboard Hot 100.
 In the week ending January 6, the song reached number 34 on the Hot 100, with 11.5 million streams in the United States (up 89%) and 3,500 downloads sold (up 81%).